progzone122/doc-test/modes/pcs.md

 1. Connect the switched off phone to a PC
 2. Wait until Preloader mode is disabled and the gray battery icon appears
 3. Short the testpoint KPCOL to GND

+### Make a short circuit on the board
+> [!WARNING]
+> IT'S VERY RISKY!
+Use other ways, but we have to mention it

+In the case of a brief short circuit involving certain non-critical components, such as capacitors, which theoretically should not cause significant damage to the device, **this could be interpreted as a glitch.**

+As a result, **the device would forcibly switch to PCS MIDI mode.**

 ![Image](../files/assets/pcs-mode-kpcol0.png)